-\\Michigan law requires the Board to permanently expel a student for possession of a dangerous weapon at school unless there is clear and convincing evidence of one of the following:
+Michigan law does not require the Board to permanently expel a student for possession of a dangerous weapon at school if there is clear and convincing evidence of one of the following:

 - The student did not possess the object for use as a weapon or for delivery to another person for use as a weapon. - The student did not knowingly possess the weapon. - The student did not know or have reason to know that the object constituted a dangerous weapon. - The student possessed the weapon at the suggestion, request or direction, or with express permission, of the school or police.